veenida/Fake-News-Detection-/Project-Management-Plan/E-Project-Closing.md

 The following are the primary tasks performed by VESOONIS IT professionals on the fake news detection system project:

-i) Keep maintainance the system if needed to update.
+* Keep maintainance the system if needed to update.

-ii) Provide user instructions for Astro Awani personnel to operate the system.
+* Provide user instructions for Astro Awani personnel to operate the system.

-iii) VESOONIS IT'Staff need to handling system failures and updates when have problem with the system
+* VESOONIS IT'Staff need to handling system failures and updates when have problem with the system

-iv) Submit monthly report to upper management.
+* Submit monthly report to upper management.

 **4. Close Contract**